-Here are 12 research-backed health benefits of wine.
+These are 12 research-backed health benefits of wine.

 Wine may prevent cardiovascular disease.

-“The top health benefit is cardiovascular protection,” says McGrane.
-“Studies have found a J-shaped relationship between wine intake and cardiovascular risk.
-What this means is that moderate wine drinking—one glass per day for women and up to two glasses per day for men—is associated with a decreased risk of cardiovascular disease.”
+"The top health benefit [of drinking wine] is cardiovascular protection," says McGrane.
+"Studies have found a J-shaped relationship between wine intake and cardiovascular risk.
+What this means is that moderate wine drinking—one glass per day for women and up to two glasses per day for men—is associated with a decreased risk of cardiovascular disease."

-The primary reason why wine is believed to stave off heart disease is because of the beverage’s polyphenol or antioxidant content.
+The primary reason why wine is believed to stave off heart disease is because of the beverage's polyphenol antioxidant content.
 The polyphenol resveratrol found in red wine may help to protect the lining of the blood vessels in the heart, for example.